Amati & Amati 2 VCTs

 Target return and strategy

-The annual dividend target for these VCTs is 5–6% of the year-end net asset value.
+The annual dividend target for these VCTs is 5-6% of the year-end net asset value.
 Therefore, this dividend could fluctuate more than other VCTs which are targeted on a “pence per share” basis.
-This is a target and is not guaranteed.
+This is a target and is variable and not guaranteed.
 Other than dividends, capital growth is an objective.
 To achieve these aims, Dr Jourdan will invest in a range of AIM-listed companies and the occasional unquoted one.

 The rule change allowing AIM stocks to be held in ISAs for IHT purposes has had a massive impact in the market, especially on companies that are profitable, have good management, strong cash flow and pay dividends.
 However, according to Dr Jourdan, these stocks are expensive.
 Within the VCT, he is targeting companies he thinks will become ‘IHT-friendly’ stocks in a few years, but now still need to generate cash and make profits.

 Dr Jourdan looks for several attributes in companies he is considering.
 High barriers to entry and a sustainable competitive advantage are important as is revenue visibility and growth.
 A strong balance sheet is also desirable so the company can self-finance future growth.
 Attention will also be paid to areas of the market which he believes are overlooked, for example due to lack of broker coverage, or because the company is operating in an out of favour sector.

 The VCTs invested almost £6 million of new money into qualifying companies in 2015, interestingly mostly as “follow-on” investment into existing portfolio companies.
 In 2016, five new investments were made from a much smaller pool of new qualifying deals (one of the consequences of the new VCT rules).